lucatolton/inertia/README.md

 ## Deploy Instructions

 1. Clone this repo on repl, heroku, or locally.
-If local, install node.js.
+If local, install node.js and yarn.
-1. Run `npm install`
+1. Run `yarn install` to install dependencies
-1. Run the app with `npm start`
+1. Run the app with `yarn start`
 1. By default; it should start on 0.0.0.0:8080.
 It will give the used address and port in the output

 ## How to use